Agricultural Lobbyist

-Agricultural lobbyists work to make sure government officials hear the voice and position of companies, organizations, industries or even communities.
+Agriculture lobbyists work to make sure government officials hear the voice and position of companies, organizations, industries and even communities.
 It is their goal to influence policy development and look out for the interests of the individuals they represent.
-Furthermore, they develop and suggest strategies to enact new laws and change existing laws affecting agriculture.
+Furthermore, they develop and suggest strategies to enact new laws and change existing laws to affect agriculture in positive ways.

 - Research legislation or regulatory proposals

-- Report policy introduced and in discussion to those whom you represent
+- Report on policy introduced to those whom you represent

-- Work to develop and coordinate with grassroots efforts
+- Work to develop and coordinate community-level efforts

 - Build relationships with elected officials and their staff